danirus/django-inline-media/docs/tutorial.rst

 Configuration
 =============

-Configuration comprehends the following steps:
+Follow the steps:

 1. Install required apps:

   * ``sorl.thumbnail``: http://pypi.python.org/pypi/sorl-thumbnail/
   * ``tagging``: http://pypi.python.org/pypi/tagging/

-2. Add the following entries in your ``settings.py``:
+2. Add the following entries to your ``settings.py``:

  * Add ``inline_media``, ``sorl.thumbnail`` and ``tagging`` to ``INSTALLED_APPS``.
  * Add ``THUMBNAIL_BACKEND = "inline_media.sorl_backends.AutoFormatBackend"``
  * Add ``THUMBNAIL_FORMAT = "JPEG"``
- * Optionally you can add an extra setting to control where django-inline-media stores images (see :doc:`settings`), but it has a sane default.
+ * Optionally add an extra setting to control where django-inline-media stores images (see :doc:`settings`).
+It has a sane default, so don't bother to much.

-3. Run the following django manage commands:
+3. Run management commands:

-   * ``python manage.py syncdb`` to create the inline_media DB entities (InlineType, License, Picture, PictureSet)
+   * ``python manage.py syncdb`` to create inline_media DB entities (License, Picture, PictureSet)
-   * ``python manage.py collectstatic`` to copy CSS and Javascript content from inline_media into your project's static directory
+   * ``python manage.py collectstatic`` to copy CSS and JavaScript content from inline_media to your project's static directory

-There are a few extra details to consider when planning to use the Wysihtml5 editor.
+There are extra steps when planning to use the Wysihtml5 editor.
 Read on the specific :ref:`ref-wysihtml5-demo`.

 .. index::